Welcome to the Zou laboratory!

 Yilong Zou 邹贻龙, Ph.D.

 Dr. Zou received his Bachelor's degree from the Department of Biological Sciences and Biotechnology in Tsinghua University, Beijing, China in 2009.
 After a gap year working as a Research Assistant in Dr. Li Yu's group also in Tsinghua University, he joined the Gerstner Sloan Kettering Graduate School of Biomedical Sciences at Memorial Sloan Kettering Cancer Center, New York, USA to pursue his Ph.D.
 In graduate school, he worked with Dr. Joan Massagué on mechanisms of pluripotent stem cell differentiation and cancer metastasis.
 In 2016, Dr. Zou obtained his Ph.D. degree and then started his postdoctoral training in the Chemical Biology and Therapeutics Science Program at the Broad Institute and the Department of Chemistry and Chemical Biology at Harvard University, Cambridge, Massachusetts, USA, under the mentorship of Dr. Stuart L. Schreiber.
-He will join the School of Life Sciences at Westlake University as a tenure-track Assistant Professor in January 2021, directing the Laboratory of Functional Lipidomics and Metabolic Regulation.
+Dr. Zou is currently a tenure-track Assistant Professor in the School of Life Sciences at Westlake University, directing the Laboratory of Functional Lipidomics and Metabolic Regulation.

 2020 Harvard HCLS Distinguished Research Award

 2019 Broad Institute Shark Tank award

 2012 The Grayer Fellowship, Memorial Sloan Kettering Cancer Center